layilin/SP23-33852/_annotations/book1_draft2.md

 [place]19.216 Gallia.
 France.

-20.233 Dorchestria's plains.
+[place] 20.233 Dorchestria's plains.
 According to Gilmore, a Latinized name that refers to the town of Dorchester in the English county of Dorset.

 20.234 provender.
 Dried cattle feed (e.g., hay).

-[plant]20.237 yams.
+[plant] 20.237 yams.
 One of many species of tubers within the *Dioscorea* genus.
 One of the most important food crops for enslaved persons in the Caribbean.
 There are several reasons yams became important to Afro-Caribbean diets: yam crop yields are high, yams are easily stored, and they can be prepared in several different ways.
 Just as importantly, yams formed an important part of West African diets long before the commencement of the slave trade.
 As a result, slave traders often shipped large quantities of yams on trans-Atlantic voyages to feed the people on board, and yams accompanied Africans to the Americas, where they were able to continue cultivating them.
 Although there is one South American species of yam (*Dioscorea trifida*) that was transplanted to the Caribbean by Amerindians and consumed by subsequent inhabitants of the region, more important species to the diets of the enslaved were *Dioscorea cayenensis*, which is native to West Africa, and *Dioscorea alata*, which is native to Southeast Asia but had been introduced to the west coast of Africa by the Portuguese and Spanish by the sixteenth century.

-[plant]20.237n water-melon, or gourd.
+[plant] 20.237n water-melon, or gourd.
 Watermelon (*Citrullus vulgaris*) is native to tropical Africa.
 Although eaten in the eighteenth-century Caribbean, some believed that its taste was too watery and that it could cause stomach problems and even worms.

-[plant]21.237n boiled or roasted.
+[plant] 21.237n boiled or roasted.
 Roasting and boiling are two of the easiest ways to prepare yams and were thus two methods commonly employed during slavery.
 In the eighteenth-century Caribbean, enslaved Africans also regularly prepared yams by following the long-established West African practice of pounding them with a mortar and pestle until they formed a paste that could be rolled into small balls.
 Pounded yams were sometimes known as *fufu*, a term derived from the Twi and Ga-Adangme languages that also applied to pounded plantain and cassava.

 22.260 gemmy.
 Gem-like, brilliant, glittering.